-Kinza founded “Gaia Metta Consultancy” in 2018 to offer independent wealth management advice in the field of Philanthropy and investing for social impact.
+Kinza Win founded “Gaia Metta Consultancy” in 2018 to offer independent wealth management advice in the field of Philanthropy and investing for social impact.
 Having worked in the finance industry for over 25 years and catered for the needs of high net worth individuals and corporations throughout the globe she is well versed in both global challenges and financial wealth management.
 As a passionate advocate and practitioner of Philanthropy and investment for social impact she actively works to promote the practice of effective giving and responsible investing by providing her expertise to collaborative and socially responsible entities and individuals.

 Kinza holds a Bachelor in Business Management and an Executive Masters in International Relations & Diplomacy and has furthermore trained and practised in numerous avenues linked to development finance, social innovation, global health and public private partnering.
 Mother of 3 young adults, of Burmese and French origin and having been raised in Tanzania, she entertains a culturally diverse background and strong drive to support the needs and challenges of the next generation(s) and to help breach the growing wealth divide root to many of the inequalities faced by society today.

-Lisa Reinsberg is the Executive Director of the International Justice Resource Center (IJRC), an organization she founded in 2011 with the goal of improving the accessibility, transparency, and impact of human rights protections.
+Lisa Reinsberg is the Executive Director of the International Justice Resource Center (IJRC), an organisation she founded in 2011 with the goal of improving the accessibility, transparency, and impact of human rights protections.
 IJRC’s informational resources, technical support, and training services reach advocates and victims around the world.
-Lisa is a lawyer who previously worked with non-governmental organizations and intergovernmental organizations in the Americas and Europe.
+Lisa is a lawyer who previously worked with non-governmental organisations and intergovernmental organisations in the Americas and Europe.
 She joined the HURIDOCS Board in 2018 and has been the Chair since mid-2021.